 Papillion Creek Watershed

 The Papio-Missouri River Natural Resources District manages the most highly populated and flood-prone watershed in the state, the Papillion Creek Watershed.
 The Papio NRD includes all of Dakota, Douglas, Sarpy, and Washington Counties, as well as over half of Burt and Thurston Counties.
-Throughout this six-county area, Papio NRD crews inspect and maintain over 80 miles of flood control mitigation projects.
+Throughout this six-county area, Papio NRD crews inspect and maintain over 80 miles of flood mitigation projects.

 Nebraska’s 23 NRDs